What is snoring?

 What types of treatments are available for snoring?

 It is important to separate snoring in children versus snoring in adults.
 Snoring in children can be very detrimental to their normal development and always needs treatment.
-You can read more about snoring in children here.

 In adults, the aim of treatment is to provide a more open, stable airway that does not collapse and vibrate at night during sleep.
 Patients with hay fever, nasal polyps, large adenoids, large tonsils, a large tongue base or a very small jaw can all benefit from treatment to address these problems which can help with their snoring.
 Occasionally snoring is a sign of something more sinister such as a growth in the airway that needs to be removed.